Lifecycle 2.9.0-alpha01 introduced ViewModelScenario, a helper that simplifies unit testing for ViewModels.

 )

-}.use { scenario: ViewModelScenario ->
+}.use { it: ViewModelScenario ->

-// Set a `ViewModel` state.
+// Set a ViewModel state.

-// Assert state is restored correctly.
+// Verify state is restored correctly after parcelize.

 }